OrigamiCuber240/RocketHacks2025/README.md

 ### IDEAS

-investment news software
+Budgeting/Investment using data set for proected growth **Dynamic Scheduling for medical labs/clinics/hospitals

 ### GOALS

-complete the hackathon
+Complete the hackathon